mikub97/ABM_car_traffic/README.md

       Feedback Loops: Agents can influence the opinions and behaviors of their neighbors, which can in turn influence their own behavior and opinions.
 For example, an agent might adopt a new behavior or opinion after observing it in a few of their neighbors, which could then cause more of their neighbors to adopt the same behavior or opinion in a feedback loop.

-### Pomysły cz.1

--   religia, np.
-Izrael i jak zmienia się religia wyznawana z wiekiem, pod wpływem rodziny, znajomych, sąsiadów etc etc

--   blockchain

--   spread of information on the internet - this has been done but is kind of interesting in terms of information spread

 ### Z myślą o pisaniu raportu zrobię tu notatki: